DarkStar1982/exodus_calendar/readme.md

 between two planetary calendars.
 Thematic cycle names can be used for additional aesthetics (for example, "Earth," "Water," "Air," "Fire," and "Aether" for a five-cycle period).

-## DEMO
+## SOURCE CODE
-A simple reference code is available that allows conversions between terrestrial and Martian dates.
-Pull requests accepted.
+A simple command-line utility ("exodus.py") is is available that allows conversions between terrestrial and Martian dates.
+Packaged into library that will be available on PyPi.

 ## MISC
 Part of the bigger Prometheus Unbound project (a knowledge base for future Martian colonists):